 Nausea, vomiting, and diarrhea are the most common signs.
-Secondary dehydration and electrolyte imbalance may develop in rare instances secondary to protracted vomiting or diarrhea.
+Secondary dehydration and electrolyte imbalance may develop in rare instancesdue to protracted vomiting or diarrhea.
 Mild ocular irritation is possible, with lacrimation and blepharospasm.
 No significant lesions beyond mild local irritation are seen.
-Cats grooming sodium lauryl sulfate-containing products may develop moist respiratory sounds, cyanosis, and dyspnea within 1–3 hr of exposure.
+Cats grooming after application of sodium lauryl sulfate-containing products may develop moist respiratory sounds, cyansis, and dyspnea within 1–3 hr of exposure.

 Dilution with milk or water may reduce the risk of spontaneous vomiting.
 Vomiting is usually self-limiting and responds to short periods of food and water restriction.
 In severe cases or in animals with sensitive stomachs, antiemetics may be required (eg, metoclopramide, 0.2–0.4 mg/kg, PO, SC, or IM, qid).
 Rarely, parenteral fluid therapy is required to correct electrolyte or hydration abnormalities due to protracted vomiting or diarrhea.
 For ocular exposures, irrigation of eyes using tepid water or physiologic saline for 5 min will usually suffice.
 For cats that have respiratory compromise, supplemental oxygen and general supportive care are recommended; in most cases, signs resolve within 24 hr.